What Is Mental Illness?

-Indeed, at one time, that was more or less accurate, because doctors did not understand the issues, or the mind-body connection.
-They also did not understand other issues, such as disorders involving development of the brain, such as Down’s Syndrome.
+Indeed, at one time, that was more or less accurate, because doctors did not understand the issues or the mind-body connection.
+They also did not understand other issues, such as disorders involving the development of the brain, such as Down’s Syndrome.
 People with these kinds of problems also used to be institutionalized along with the mentally ill, just to ‘warehouse’ them, and keep them out of sight of society at large.
 It was a very wrong thing to do.

 People with mental illnesses may sometimes need to be hospitalized, but usually only for severe cases, where medical intervention is needed to stabilize the patient on medications.

 Now, however, we have all sorts of ways to manage the majority of mental issues, and most people would never guess who is and is not in treatment just by looking at them.
 The term ‘mental illness’ conjures negative images, and the associated stigma from the past.
-It’s time to end that, and understand that there are so many degrees and types of mental problems that the number of sufferers might even come close to exceeding the number of those unaffected.
+It’s time to end that and understand that there are so many degrees and types of mental problems that the number of sufferers might even come close to exceeding the number of those unaffected.

 Some problems are permanent, caused by a chemical imbalance in the brain; others are temporary, caused by some situation beyond the person’s control.
-In either case, medications are available to relieve the symptoms, and effect a cure in the milder cases.
+In either case, medications are available to relieve the symptoms and effect a cure in the milder cases.

 Some Easy Coping Skills